 uSMART uses agent-based modeling, life cycle assessments, system dynamics, big data analytics, and GIS to study the environmental implications of emerging technologies from the systems perspective.
-Her research interests include energy-water nexus, emerging transportation systems, energy policy, and urban sustainability.
+The general research interests include energy-water nexus, emerging transportation systems, energy policy, and urban sustainability.
 Current ongoing projects are summarized below.

 The recent development of information and computational technologies is transitioning our transportation system.
-We use real world individual travel data to study the potential environmental benefits of emerging smart transportation systems such as ride sharing, autonomous vehicles, vehicle to infrastructure connections, and mulit-model transportation systems.
+The transportation sector is facing three revolutions: shared mobility, connected and automated vehicles, and vehicle electrification.
+We use large scale real world data to study how the three revolutions individually or collectively impact the sustainability of the transportation systems.
+Specifically, we analyze the potential environmental benefits of emerging smart transportation systems such as ride sharing, autonomous vehicles, vehicle to infrastructure connections, and mulit-model transportation systems to inform policy and decision making.

 "Big-Data" informed infrastructure development